sergij14/search-app/README.md

 An implementation of searching functionality, using a Trie data structure.

-To launch the demo app on your local machine you should open an `index.html` file.
+To launch the app on your local machine you should run `npm install && npm run dev`